mcyph/speedysvc/README.rst

 applications into smaller components (microservices).
 For example, you could build a text-to-speech service, a fulltext search service, an optical character recognition service, etc. Then, you could have web frontends or other clients communicate with these services.
-Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information.
+This can often require less RAM, as there is no need to load the components in every web worker process.

 Unlike other similar modules for client-server communication (which typically use sockets or HTTP REST), this module uses local shared